 Note that the RadScriptManager does NOT combine the web resources needed for the Telerik controls in a single request when the CDN is enabled.

 RadScriptManager needs an HttpHandler to be declared in the application configuration file to operate properly.
-The addition of the handler is made easy by the SmartTags of the control:
+The addition of the handler is made easier by the SmartTags of the control.

-RadScriptManager is a control that replaces the ScriptManager available in the Microsoft Ajax Extensions suite.
+The RadScriptManager control replaces the ScriptManager available in the Microsoft Ajax Extensions suite.

-The way RadScriptManager operates is outputting a <script> tag with a specific URL, making a request to an HttpHandler, which serves the combined scripts.
+RadScriptManager does this by outputting a <script> tag with a specific URL, making a request to an HttpHandler, which then serves the combined scripts.

-The Handler can be changed by using the HttpHandlerUrl property of the control.
+You can change Handler by using the HttpHandlerUrl property of the control.

 Registering the HttpHandler for web sites running on IIS 5.0, 5.1 and 6.0: